Luxembourg Motto: We want to remain what we are

 Luxembourg’s best time is mid-May to mid-September since it is the mildest weather month of the year.
 In this period, the temperature is generally pleasant, and the weather is variable; the sun alternates with cloudy skies.
 Rain and thunderstorms are always possible so prepare for them.

-From a travel perspective, the shoulder season, April to early May and October, will help you avoid crowds.
+The shoulder season, April to early May and October, will help you avoid crowds from a travel perspective.
 However, Luxembourg is not known for being as packed as other EU countries.

 Winters are quite cold, wet with short days.
 Since walking Luxembourg City is such an important element of your visit, this might be hindered.